Kevin Frank (USA / CANADA)

-After High School ("where I graduated as the art department's outstanding student, thank you very much") Kevin moved from "sleepy Peoria, Illinois to windy Chicago" and joined an inner-city ministry called Jesus People USA.
-JPUSA runs a number of outreaches, including Cornerstone Magazine, where Kevin became a staff artist in 1982.
+After High School ("where I graduated as the art department's outstanding student, thank you very much") Kevin moved from "sleepy Peoria, Illinois to windy Chicago" and joined an inner-city ministry where Kevin became a staff artist in 1982.
 "Many crazy years followed," he reports, "Often working around the clock with (now) antiquated equipment like waxers and stat-cameras."

-During all this deadline madness he created a two-page full-color comic feature for Cornerstone called Oboe Jones.
-It debuted in 1984, and ran until 1998 ("which sounds like a lot, but wasn't really, considering Cornerstone's irregularity").
-One of his comics ("Memento Mori," detail shown here, above left) won the Evangelical Press Association's first place in 1989.
+During all this deadline madness he created a two-page full-color comic feature called Oboe Jones.
+It debuted in 1984, and ran until 1998.
+One of his comics ("Memento Mori," detail shown here, above right) won the Evangelical Press Association's first place in 1989.

 Kevin's work on Oboe was also praised by Tampa Tribune editorial cartoonist Wayne Stayskal who wrote: "Kevin's some kind of cartoonist.
 He gets us to laughing about real life situations long before we realize he's touching our souls, challenging us to be better than before.
 Never condemning; always uplifting.
 He's a rare talent."

-Cornerstone Press released an anthology of these Oboe Jones comics (cover shown here at left) with some new panel strips in 1992.
+An anthology of these Oboe Jones comics was released in 1992 (cover shown here at left) with some new panel strips.
 Kevin mailed a copy to Charles Schulz, who responded with a very kind letter of praise. ("I also sent copies to other newspaper strip creators, including Bill 'Calvin & Hobbes' Watterson, who never responded at all.
 Good ole Sparky Schulz!")